How to Choose a Backpack

 There are several types of backpacks you can choose from.
 Large volume backpacks are not fit for short trips, because you probably don’t need space for several pieces of clothing, sleeping bag and a tent, when you’re quite fine with just a snack and a raincoat.

 - hiking backpacks – backpacks for wide use

 - expedition backpacks – large volume backpacks with multiple storage compartments.
 These backpacks are suitable for long hikes in demanding conditions.
-Include adjustable straps and waist bands for comfortable wear.
+They include adjustable straps and waist bands for comfortable wear.

-- cycling backpacks –aerodynamic design, some of them might contain water bag for comfortable drinking during cycling.
+- cycling backpacks –aerodynamic design, some of them might contain water bag for comfortable drinking while cycling.
 They are usually equipped with systems for easy air ventilation and reflective elements for safety.